Reading time: 6 min.

 If you want to explore hair loss treatments for men and women, our trichology team is on-hand to help.

-We can answer any questions or concerns you may have about treatment for your thinning hair and support you in exploring non-surgical and surgical options in addition to diagnosing any underlying conditions.
+We can answer any questions or concerns you may have about treating your thinning hair.
+We’ll also support you in exploring a whole range of hair restoration treatments, including medications, noninvasive therapies, and hair transplant surgery, as well as diagnosing any underlying conditions.

-If you want to learn more about Minoxidil, book a consultation today.
+To learn more about Minoxidil and other successful hair growth treatments, book a consultation today.

 Dr Ahmad Moussa (FRCS)